 As a spigot ferrule wears the gap between sections is reduced.
 So it is self-adjusting as well.
-When the gap reaches 1/8″ you may want to sent it back to the manufacturer to be tightened. (modern spigot ferrules wear very slowly and should be fine for ten or more years.
+When the gap reaches 1/8″ , however, you may want to sent it back to the manufacturer to be tightened. (modern spigot ferrules wear very slowly and should be fine for ten or more years.
 By the way, tightening the ferrule is a simple job for any competent rod builder.)
 As an alternate, a very thin coat of wax can be applied to the spigot.
 (In fact some manufactures advise wax as a general preventive with even the tip-over-butt style ferrules.
 And I hear that cane rod experts use a touch of Ivory soap to lube their metal ferrules. ) It increases the spigot diameter and thereby increase the gap.
 (In my vest, I used to carry a small piece of a candle wrapped in aluminum foil.
 It worked fine if a problem arose in the field.)

 Correctly Assembling these Ferrules: A surprising number of anglers fail to properly assemble a ferrule.
 You do not simple line up the guides on both sections and push the ferrule together.
 While this may work for awhile, sooner or later the two section will loosen during casting.
 This can cause the sections to fly apart or in a worse case scenario crack the blank.

 The correct way is to align the two rod sections so the guides on one section are a quarter turn from lined up with the other section (90 degrees out)) Push the ferrule together and then slowly and gently twist the rod until the guides properly line up.
 (Never attempt this with a metal ferrule!)
 This small turn greatly aids in keeping the sections joined.
 And can be used with both ferrule types.